The quaternionic KP hierarchy and conformally immersed 2-tori in the 4-sphere: The QKP hierarchy.

 \subsection{Formal construction of the QKP hierarchy.}

-The QKP hierarchy is a real form of the two component KP hierachy (and is referred to elsewhere, for example \cite{Tai98,Tai04}, as the Davey-Stewartson II hierachy).
-In this subsection we will see how this hierarchy is constructed by the formal dressing method, working entirely within a quaternionic framework, so that the comparison between KP and QKP is quite literally the replacement of $\C$ by $\H$.
+The QKP hierarchy is a real form of the two component KP hierarchy (and is referred to elsewhere, for example \cite{Tai98,Tai04}, as the Davey-Stewartson II hierarchy).
+It is constructed by the formal dressing method, working entirely within a quaternionic framework, so that the comparison between KP and QKP is quite literally the replacement of $\C$ by $\H$.
 I will follow the purely algebraic approach given in two papers by George Wilson \cite{Wil79,Wil81}.

 We begin by fixing a real differential algebra $\caB$, with derivation $\dy$, of the form

 These generators are algebraically free but related under the derivation by

 With this we construct a formal pseudo-differential operator with coefficients in $\caB\otimes\H$